istd50043-2023-spring/lecture_notes/l11_spark.md

 # RDD shuffle operations

-Some transformation/operations will trigger a shuffle event, in which Spark redistribute the data across partition.
+Some transformation/operations will trigger a shuffle event, in which Spark redistributes the data across partition.

 * reduceByKey
 * join